-Tom Greenwood’s book is a real gem in this green web design niche.
+Tom Greenwood’s book Sustainable Web Design is a real gem in this green web design niche.
 It covers a lot of ground, from analysis to concrete steps and well-researched facts.

-Tim Frick’s book really packs a punch.
+Tim Frick’s book Designing for Sustainability really packs a punch.
 It covers all sorts of topics from sustainable hosting to content to ways of working.
 And it also takes a very scientific approach to the subject.

-A practical handbook on ethical design for digital products.
-Includes discussions on data security, transparency, positive change, and ethical design practices.
+The Ethical Design Handbook is a practical guide on ethical design for digital products.
+It includes discussions on data security, transparency, positive change, and ethical design practices.

 You want to know more about the facts, figures and background of the internet?
 You want to get an idea of how much data garbage we have already produced?
-Then Gerry McGovern’s book is just the thing for you.
+Then Gerry McGovern’s book World Wide Waste is just the one for you.

-Many valuable sessions on ethically, environmentally, and socially sustainable UX in various industries.
+The Sustainable UX Conference includes many valuable sessions on ethically, environmentally and socially sustainable UX in different industries.

 The CAT community is a very diverse and international group of people from various industries.
 Among other things, there is a Slack group for exchange (highly recommended), volunteer opportunities and many exciting lectures and projects.

 Originated in the U.S., subgroups are gradually being opened in various countries via the Community Climate Designers.
 Slowly, there also will be more local chapters which could be near you.
 There is an exchange platform and you can be listed as a Climate Designer.